taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Configuring Alt-PHP modules loading**

-<span class="notranslate"> CloudLinux OS Shared PHP Selector </span> and Alt-PHP can be used in conjunction with <span class="notranslate"> Plesk PHP Selector </span> and <span class="notranslate"> cPanel MultiPHP </span> .
-To be compatible, <span class="notranslate"> CloudLinux OS Shared PHP Selector </span> works as follows: modules that are selected in <span class="notranslate"> CloudLinux OS Shared PHP Selector </span> are loaded for Alt-PHP version selected in <span class="notranslate"> CloudLinux OS Shared PHP Selector </span> only.
+<span class="notranslate"> CloudLinux OS PHP Selector </span> and Alt-PHP can be used in conjunction with <span class="notranslate"> Plesk PHP Selector </span> and <span class="notranslate"> cPanel MultiPHP </span> .
+To be compatible, <span class="notranslate"> CloudLinux OS PHP Selector </span> works as follows: modules that are selected in <span class="notranslate"> CloudLinux OS PHP Selector </span> are loaded for Alt-PHP version selected in <span class="notranslate"> CloudLinux OS PHP Selector </span> only.
 For the rest Alt-PHP versions default module set is loaded <span class="notranslate"> ( _/opt/alt/phpXX/etc/php.d/default.ini_ ) </span> .
 Described above is default behavior.

 ::: tip Note
 If system default PHP version selected in <span class="notranslate"> cPanel MultiPHP Manager is not ea-php, then default module set is loaded for all Alt-PHP versions by default (/opt/alt/phpXX/etc/php.d/default.ini). </span>